ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 request until the update becomes available (long polling).

 A client that prefers server push can use the workflow as shown in
 {{fig-workflow-push}}.
-In this case, the client indicate for server push when it creates the TIPS view.
+In this case, the client indicates for server push when it creates the TIPS view.
 Future updates are pushed to the client as soon as they become available.